Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection: Acknowledgements

 \section{Acknowledgements}

-The NLLG Lab gratefully acknowledges support from the Federal Ministry of Education and Research (BMBF) via the research grant “Metrics4NLG” and the German Research Foundation (DFG) via the Heisenberg Grant EG 375/5-1.
+We thank the meta-reviewer and reviewers for their thoughtful and constructive comments, which have improved the final version of the paper.
+The NLLG Lab gratefully acknowledges support from the German Research Foundation (DFG) via the Heisenberg Grant EG 375/5-1.
 This project has been conducted as part of the EMCONA (The Interplay of Emotions and Convincingness in Arguments) project, which is funded by the DFG (projects EG-375/9-1 and KL2869/12–1).